-One of the primary responsibilities of boards is choosing successors for the organisation’s senior leadership.
-This task is especially important because changes in these positions inevitably disrupt corporate performance.
-So how can directors ensure that their board’s approach to succession is effective?
+One of the primary responsibilities of boards is choosing successors for the organization’s senior leadership.
+In other words – succession planning for nonprofit leadership.
+This task is crucial because changes in these positions inevitably disrupt organizational performance.
+So how can directors ensure that their board’s approach to succession is practical and ultimately effective?

-The following is a framework that aligns with established research and best-practice processes used by leading organisations around the world.
-This data shows us that a well-managed succession process is an ongoing discipline, and one which requires the board to spend sufficient time and focus clarifying future leadership needs and supporting the proactive development of individual leaders.
+The following brief guide is a framework that aligns with established research and best-practice processes used by leading global organizations.
+The data shows us that a well-managed succession process is an ongoing discipline.
+It also requires the board to spend sufficient time clarifying future leadership needs and supporting individual leaders’ proactive development.

 Unfortunately, it’s not uncommon for boards to skip the first question and go straight to the second, choosing someone who looks like the right leader but may not be able to successfully execute strategy or ensure sustainable performance.

-Indeed, your organisation may very well have different needs in the future, which require leaders to work toward different strategic objectives.
+Indeed, your organization may very well have different needs in the future, which require leaders to work toward different strategic objectives.
 This determination must be in line with operational priorities and the needs of relevant stakeholders.

 During this process, you can also identify the amount of clarity and alignment between stakeholders, which is an extremely important foundation for future success.